athlete-king/backend-tech-assignment/README.md

 ## Functional requirements

- - Implement 2 API resources
+ - Implement 2 API resource
    - A Quiz resource, providing at a minimum a title, description and candidate instructions.
    - A Question resource.
 This should support both free text  and multiple choice questions.
    - Any additional resources you feel are necessary for a functional client experience.